Listen for the Ultimate Summer Key Song of the Day

-Every morning at 7:10am, The AJ Show will announce the Ultimate Summer Key Song of the Day!
+Every morning at 7:10am, listen to Tonya & Sonic where we will announce the Ultimate Summer Key Song of the Day!
 Every time you hear it, be caller 20 (1-888-388-1037) for your chance to win a “key” that may open the door to your brand new 2017 Kia Soul!

 ENERGY 103.7’s Ultimate Summer, driven by Team Kia of El Cajon, #1 in Service Satisfaction.
 Visit TeamKiaofElCajon.com today!